edulach/Vasi_bayesian_Regression-model/README.md

 ## Instructions for Running R and RStan Codes

-Open main.probit.R in R and specify the dataset to be used.
+Open main.probit.R  or main.probit.mixed.R in R and specify the dataset to be used.
 The dataset must follow the format defined in the datasets folder.
-Once configured, run the script.
+Once configured, run the script considering the models below respectively.
-The default Stan model settings are preconfigured as:

-iter = 5000
-warmup  = 2500
-chains = 1
-Priors for the parameters in stan.

 ```r
 model_files <- list(